Wheels Through Time

 Maggie Valley, North Carolina

-Wheels Through Time, however, is a motorcycle museum that's anything but dull.
-It's unmatched collection of one-of-a-kind vehicles, basket case barn finds, and hand-crafted motorized inventions is the personal vision of Dale Walksler, a former Harley-Davidson dealer.
+Wheels Through Time, however, is anything but exclusionary.
+Its collection of one-of-a-kind vehicles, basket case barn finds, and hand-crafted motorized inventions is the personal vision of Dale Walksler, a former Harley-Davidson dealer.

 Artifacts displayed at Wheels Through Time include an airplane built by a 17-year-old, and a supersonic-looking car-of-the-future designed by a retired GM engineer -- both powered by motorcycle engines.
 There's a similarly-souped-up ice sled that ran hooch during Prohibition, and a motorized mine car found sixty years after the mine collapsed in the 1930s.
 "The guy that was on it was still on it," said Matt Walksler, Dale's son, a temptingly ghoulish image that made us want to study the machine's seat for horror stains.
 Matt co-runs the museum with his dad, and shares his enthusiasm.